 Lateral Flow Assay Design

-Before embarking on the development of a lateral flow assay, it is best to take the time to consider the critical requirements of the assay you are going to produce.
-Assays are designed based on these requirements, and are commonly referred to as “Design Requirements” or “Design Inputs”.
+Before embarking on the development of a lateral flow assay, the critical requirements of the assay you are going to produce should be outlined.
+Assays are designed based on these requirements which are referred to as “Design Requirements” or “Design Inputs”.
 Design Requirements typically describe the function, performance, usability, and safety requirements of the assay in relation to its intended use.
 Ultimately, these requirements will provide a framework for all future development work.
+Examples of design requirements include quantitative or qualitative results, limits of detection, dynamic range, and shelf life.
 A typical assay development pathway follows this figure:

 In this module we will be focusing on the first section, “Establish General Design Requirements”, and the role it will play with the “Assay Optimization” step.